How to Propagate Areca Palm (Dypsis lutescens) by 3 Easy Methods)

 Areca Palm propagation from splits (plant division)

-1. Water the Areca Palm thoroughly at least 1 day before to make it easier to divide and also hasten establishment.
-A well hydrated plant suffers less shock and takes a shorter time to take root.
+1. Water the palm thoroughly at least 1 day before to make it easier to divide and also hasten establishment.

-2. Take the palm out of its pot and carefully divide it into sections by cutting through the rhizome with a sharp clean knife.
+2. Carefully, slip the palm out of its pot and divide it into sections by cutting through the rhizome with a sharp clean knife.

-3. Carefully pull apart the roots.
+3. Gently pull apart the roots.
 Ensure each section has at least 3-4 stems and adequate roots to hasten establishment.

 4. Select a 6 or 8 inches pot and ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to rotting.